Space Is the Place (soundtrack)

 Space is the Place is an album by Sun Ra and His Intergalactic Solar Arkestra.
-The music was recorded in early 1972 in San Francisco, California for the film Space Is the Place.
+The music was recorded in early 1972 in San Francisco, California, for the film Space Is the Place.
 However, the music remained unreleased until Evidence Music issued a compact disc in 1993.

 During the late-1960s and early-1970s, Sun Ra and his ensemble made several forays to California.
-In 1971, Sun Ra taught a course, "The Black Man in the Cosmos," at University of California, Berkeley.
+In 1971, Sun Ra taught a course, "The Black Man in the Cosmos", at University of California, Berkeley.
 Over the course of these California visits, Sun Ra came to the attention of Jim Newman, who produced the film Space Is the Place starring Sun Ra and his Arkestra, and based, in part, on Sun Ra's Berkeley lectures.
 The soundtrack CD compiles 16 tracks that Sun Ra recorded for the film.

+The soundtrack was reissued as an expanded edition in 2023 with an unreleased album titled The Mathematics of the Altered Destiny which was recorded during the same recording sessions.

 Critical reception

 The Penguin Guide to Jazz describes the album as "a brisk montage of Arkestra music....[I]t works remarkably well and the playing is tight and enigmatic."
 The Penguin editors also note that "Mysterious Crystal" is of particular interest, with the track "combining a huge array of elements into something that simply cannot be characterized by reference to any other music."
-Ron Wynn of Allmusic describes the tracks as being "among Sun Ra's most ambitious, unorthodox, and compelling compositions."
+Ron Wynn of the All Music Guide to Jazz describes the tracks as being "among Sun Ra's most ambitious, unorthodox, and compelling compositions."